gcbbobo/deep-reinforcement-learning-project1/README.md

 ###########################################################################################

 All the links below are listed without asking for permission.
-Any owner of the resources/ author of the articles can contact me through email to remove the links in README.md that connect to their online proverties.
+Any owner of the resources/ author of the articles can contact me through email to remove the links in README.md that connect to their online properties.

 My email address is: freedomgu@foxmail.com.
 Apologize for any inconvenience in advance.